omarmaaref/urlshortner/Readme.md

 **Short Code Transformer Pipeline**

 1. **Base62 encoder** converts the integer index into a URL-safe string.
-2. **Format-Preserving Encryption (FPE) layer** (optional) to obfuscate sequential patterns.
+2. **Format-Preserving Encryption (FPE) layer** to obfuscate sequential patterns.

-You can reorder, add, or remove transformers at runtime via composition.
+And to make adding future Transforms Dynamic and seamless I created a Composite Transformer that offers transformer reordering, adding, removal.

 **API Endpoints**